ayaankhan98/markdown-HTML/README.md

 # md2HTML
-A pogram in C++  which takes a markdown file as input and gives it's equivalent HTML file as output
+A command line tool written in C++  which takes a markdown file as input and gives it's equivalent HTML file as output